sheldonlsides/ToonTanks/README.md

 * Removing player from game after they have lost
 * Health system for player and enemy AI (detects when projectile hits target)
 * Creating a custom C++ GameMode class and creating a GameMode blueprint from the class
-* Displaying UI widgets on for game start and game end events
+* Displaying UI widgets for game start and game end events
 * Create a custom Player Controller